shway0/Gpt/DEPENDENCIES.md

 - The Silent Choir's investigation depends on Wei's unusual energy signature and will intensify in Act II
 - The Warden's evolution depends on managing the transformation zone created by Wei's cultivation
 - Scholar Zhen Min's role depends on his hidden archive of forbidden texts and collaboration with Ru Yun
-- Jian Rou's antagonism depends on her zealous enforcement of Order principles
+- Jian Rou's character development depends on her observation of the transformation zone and questioning of Order doctrine

 ## Plot Dependencies
-- The Wei-Ru Yun-Yanmei alliance depends on their shared understanding of the Forgotten Path
+- The Wei-Ru Yun-Yanmei alliance depends on their integration of different perspectives on power and survival
+- The cult intervention mission depends on Ru Yun and Yanmei's collaboration while Wei manages Order reconnaissance
 - The Cult of the Hollow subplot depends on their continued distorted worship despite Wei's intervention
-- The village network subplot depends on Mei Ling's established contact with Wei's transformation zone
+- The village network subplot depends on Mei Ling's intelligence gathering about cult activities
 - Wei's partnership with the Warden depends on maintaining balanced cultivation
-- The Order's response depends on their discovery of Wei's growing influence and the transformation zone
+- The Order's response depends on their reconnaissance unit's observations and Jian Rou's reports
 - The Forgotten Path's development depends on Wei finding others receptive to balanced cultivation
 - Lin Mei's legacy depends on connections between her research and Wei's transformation effects
 - The central conflict depends on the clash between traditional cultivation and alternative paths